He shoved the

 barely understands—

-at a volcanic billiards table.
+a volcanic billiards table.

-She placed the last cigarette
+She set the last cigarette

-lit it with a strike
+lit it with 24 years of

 Her fingers scraped